-- The group coaching is a nice adjunct that you may find helpful.
-It adds depth to what you are learning as well as providing support.
-However, the coaching alone is of limited benefit.
+- The group coaching is a nice adjunct that adds depth to the course, as well as providing support.
+The coaching should be done in conjunction with the course or app.

-- Do You Really Need Spine Surgery? is based on my 32 years of decision making with my patients considering spine surgery. it is a quick read, especially in light of the consequences of a failed spine surgery.
+- Do You Really Need Spine Surgery? is based on my 32 years of decision-making with my patients.
+It is a quick read, especially in light of the consequences of a failed spine surgery.

 - Finally, the www.backincontrol.com website is the repository for all of my work.
 It is updated weekly.

 Discover how to conquer debilitating chronic pain by using a groundbreaking, self-directed approach pioneered by Dr. David Hanscom.
 His methods have been used by hundreds of patients to eliminate chronic pain and regain control of their lives.